 Categories: Tips

-What are the Key Costs When Becoming a Self-Employed Taxi Driver?
+What Are The Key Costs When Becoming A Self-employed Taxi Driver?

+While the number of licensed taxi cabs and private hire vehicles may have declined by around 15.9% since 2020, this year saw approximately 251,000 licensed cars on the road in the UK.
 Despite the decline in numbers, there’s no doubt that the demand for private hire cars has increased since lockdown has eased, so now is arguably the ideal time to become a self-employed taxi driver.

 You can do this to create a primary or secondary source of income too, but what are the key costs to keep in mind when forging this career path?